WHY MANAGING IT MATTERS

 - Measurement and monitoring.

-Southwire utilizes numerous business and EHS strategy and execution tools to drive EHS performance and accountability, and we work with several consulting firms to provide expertise in areas of need.
+Southwire utilizes numerous business and EHS strategy and execution tools to drive EHS performance and accountability, and we work with a variety of consulting firms, who provide expertise in areas of need.
 These tools and partnerships provide a proven methodology to place a heightened focus on the critical activities and behaviors needed to reduce injuries.
 Each facility has its own performance targets and lead measures based on injury history and risk in areas such as ergonomics, machine guarding and near miss reporting.
-Sites may also use the continuum as a guide to build a safety culture and establish better systems.
+Sites may also use the continuum as a guide to build a stronger safety culture and establish better systems.

 2021 Sustainability Goal & Targets

 In 2016, we refreshed our workplace safety goal and developed three new targets for the next five years.
-This report is our first time sharing our progress toward these goals.
+Below we share our progress toward these goals.

 2021 SUSTAINABILITY GOALS & TARGETS